Born in the U.S.A. (song): Themes

-"Born in the U.S.A." has been called one of the most misunderstood songs in history, citing NPR, the BBC and others.
-It has been treated as a flag-waving paean to America by politicians like Ronald Reagan and Pat Buchanan, reacting to the dominant tone of the song's chorus, without seeming to acknowledge the bitter critique of American policy and society present in the lyrics as a whole.
-The song presents a Vietnam veteran as a tragic figure alienated upon his return from the war.
+"Born in the U.S.A." has been widely misunderstood.
+It has been treated as a flag-waving paean to America by right-wing politicians like Ronald Reagan and Pat Buchanan, reacting to the patriotic tone of the song's chorus, without seeming to acknowledge the bitter critique of American policy and society present in the lyrics.
+The song presents a disillusioned Vietnam veteran as a tragic figure alienated upon his return from the war.

-Two scholars writing in the journal American Quarterly explored the song as a lament for embattled American working-class identity.
-They wrote that "the anthemic chorus contrasted with the verses' desperate narrative," a tension which informs an understanding of the song's overall meaning: the nationalist chorus continuously overwhelms the desperation and sacrifice relayed in the verses.
-They offer the interpretation that the imagery of the Vietnam War could be read as metaphor for "the social and economic siege of American blue-collar communities" at large, and that lyrics discussing economic devastation are symbolic for the effect of blind nationalism upon the working class.
-The song as a whole, they write, laments the destabilization of the economics and politics protecting the "industrial working class" in the 1970s and early 1980s, leaving only "a deafening but hollow national pride."
-The article quotes Springsteen saying that the working-class man was facing "a spiritual crisis, in which man is left lost.
+Historians Jefferson Cowie and Lauren Boehm, writing in American Quarterly journal, identified three main themes.
+First, the emotional structure of the song with tension between a repetitive chorus of jingoism and narrative verses of resentful disillusionment.
+Second, the Vietnam War as symbols, "to the social and economic siege of American blue-collar communities."
+Third, "economic devastation, which uproots the material basis of working-class identity only to replant it in the acidic soil of nationalism."
+The article quotes Springsteen saying that the working-class man was facing "a spiritual crisis, in which [he] is left lost.
 It's like he has nothing left to tie him into society anymore.
 He's isolated from the government.
 Isolated from his job.
 Isolated from his family ... to the point where nothing makes sense."